close

 About John Scalzi

-John Scalzi is a popular and acclaimed science-fiction author whose debut Old Man’s War won him science fiction’s John W. Campbell Award for Best New Writer.
+John Scalzi is an acclaimed science-fiction author whose debut Old Man’s War won him science fiction’s John W. Campbell Award for Best New Writer.
 His New York Times bestsellers include Fuzzy Nation, Lock In, and Redshirts, which also won the 2013 Hugo Award for Best Novel.
 He also writes nonfiction on subjects ranging from personal finance to astronomy to film.
 He served as the creative consultant for the Stargate: Universe television series.

 About William Dufris